AucaCoyan/blog/posts/typescript_notes.md

 ## Do I use Interfaces or Types?

 It doesn't matter for the most part.
+For the record, I use interfaces.

 If you want the details, check the source: [Harry Wolff - Interfaces vs Types](https://www.youtube.com/watch?v=crjIq7LEAYw)